webbgroup/certified-aws-cloud-practioner/28-AthenavsMacie/README.md

 * Generate business reports on data stored in S3
 * Analyze AWS cost and Usage reports
 * Run queries on click-stream data
+* Compatible with formats such as CSV, JSON, ORC, AVRO and Parquet

 # What is Macie??